-We propose three key ways that National Grid companies can improve the visual amenity of the converter stations:

-1. Art Spaces: large-scale nature-themed murals commissioned by the community to reflect the local environment and to hightlight flagship species.

-2. Living Walls: two sides of each building should feature vertical planting to create habitat for pollinators, swifts and bats.

-3. Solar Energy: rooftops could host solar panels to contribute to clean energy generation and feed the Fromus Communities Scheme.
+- Art Spaces: large-scale nature-themed murals commissioned by the community to reflect the local environment and to highlight flagship species. - Living Walls: two sides of each building should feature vertical planting to create habitat for pollinators, swifts and bats. - Solar Energy: rooftops could host solar panels to contribute to clean energy generation and feed the Fromus Communities Scheme.